mattias-fjellstrom/terraform-professional-book-changelog/README.md

 ### AWS edition

+#### 2025-01-21

+* Fix minor typos in a CLI command based on feedback
+* Resized a few images to fit the page better

 #### 2025-01-04

 This update is focused on the look-and-feel of the book, not on the technical content.
 This is in preparation for a printed edition of this book.